mui/mui-x/docs/data/data-grid/performance/performance.md

 The `DataGrid` component is composed of a central state object where all data is stored.
 When an API method is called, a prop changes, or the user interacts with the UI (e.g. filtering a column), this state object is updated with the changes made.
 To reflect the changes in the interface, the component must re-render.
-Since the state behaves like `React.useState`, it means that the `DataGrid` component will re-render as well as its children, which includes column headers, rows and cells.
+Since the state behaves like `React.useState`, the `DataGrid` component will re-render its children, including column headers, rows, and cells.
-With smaller datasets, this is not a problem for concern, but it can become a bottleneck if the number of rows gets increased and, specially, if many columns render [custom content](/x/react-data-grid/column-definition/#rendering-cells).
+With smaller datasets, this is not a problem for concern, but it can become a bottleneck if the number of rows increases, especially if many columns render [custom content](/x/react-data-grid/column-definition/#rendering-cells).
-One way to overcome this issue is using `React.memo` to only re-render the children components when their props have changed.
+One way to overcome this issue is using `React.memo` to only re-render the child components when their props have changed.
 To start using memoization, import the inner components, then pass their memoized version to the respective slots, as follow:

 ```tsx